 Saul begged Samuel to return with him and honor him before the people (1 Samuel 15:30), but Samuel refused and went away, never to see Saul alive again.

-(Saul was more concerned about retaining honor among his people than the favor of God.)
+(Saul was more concerned about retaining honor among his people than the favor of God.
+He seemed not to even care about his stature with God, as long as the people honored him.)

 This was the point when God began to reject Saul as king, but it wasn’t the end of his reign – not yet.